couchbase/n1k1/README.md

 - UNION-ALL data-staging batchSize should be configurable?
 - UNION-ALL data-staging batchChSize should be configurable?

-- more GROUP BY aggregates: min, max, average?
+- more GROUP BY aggregates: average?

 - how to handle when fields aren't known?
   - such as the immediate output of a scan?